imtiaz1710/SOLID-EXAMPLES/readme.md

 ```
 creating user and sending email is two differnt task.
 There should be another mehtod for the seneding email who is only responsible for sending email.

-If we not maintain SRP in our code,  it can lead to a number of problems
+If we not maintain SRP in our code,  it can lead to a number of problems like: Code complexity, Code duplication, Code coupling, Testing complexity